tsangchriss/lung_tumor_segmentation/README.md

+# Reflection
+This project became the most challening one I've had so far.
+Before this project, I had a pretty rudementary understanding of Python and engaging with this project made that clear.
+A lot of my time was spend dedicated to understanding Python and exploring its libraries.
+I honestly think more time was spent on understanding Python than researching the medical aspects for this project.
+Nonetheless, I think this endeavor improved my coding abilities, drilling into me the essential principles of Python programming.

+Looking ahead, I want to work with 3D imaging.
+Although I don't have the GPU or memory capacity, I think that handling more intricate datasets could really help deepen my understanding of segmentation tasks.
+Also, especially after this project, I'm considering using specialized tools for segmentation like TorchIO.

 # Automated Lung Tumor Segmentation using Deep Learning
 Lung cancer, or Bronchial Carcinoma, is one of the most common cancers in the United States.
 More people die from lung cancer than any other type of cancer.
 According to the CDC, for every 100,000 people 31.8 die from lung and bronchus cancer.
 Compartively, 18.5% per 100,000 people die from prostate cancer.
 However, people with lung cancer are living longer after their diagnosis because more cases are found early, when treatment works best.